1 - Overarching statement

 6.2 FHC acknowledges that juniors develop at different rates and will ensure a continuous assessment of the junior’s technical, tactical, physical and psychological development.

-6.3 Selection for teams will only be when the Junior Academy Captain or Junior Selection Committee assess that a junior will be able to meet the demands of the league or competition from a physical, mental and playing perspective.
+6.3 Selection for teams will only be when the relevant Team Coach and Captain supported by the Junior Head Coach, assess that a junior will be able to meet the demands of the league or competition from a physical, mental and playing perspective.

 7 - Challenging Decisions